-The contract is awarded to the candidate whose bid is evaluated as the best one in view of the selection criteria set out in the tender documents.7
+The PPP contract is awarded to the candidate whose bid is evaluated as economically most advantageous on the basis of objective criteria, in accordance with the general principles defined in the PPP law.
+These selection criteria are set out in the tender documents.

 The partnership agreement may provide for the possibility for the other party to receive income on the basis of ancillary activities; or for a mandate from the contracting authority to the counterparty to collect, in the name of and on behalf of the public body, the payment by the end user of benefits accruing to the latter.

 According to Organic Law No. 2020-07 of 26 February 2020 relating to the finance laws, for PPP contracts in which the state entrusts a third party with the financing, implementation, maintenance or operation of operations of public interest investments, the commitment authorisations cover the entire legal commitment as of the year in which the contracts are entered into.

 The guarantee and endorsement accounts track the state's commitments resulting from financial guarantees granted by the state to an individual or legal entity, in particular, guarantees granted by the state for PPP contracts.

 The net change in the outstanding amount of guarantees and endorsements that may be granted by the state on each guarantee and endorsement account is capped annually by a Finance Act.

 The conditions for granting guarantees must comply with the provisions of the Regulation on the Reference Framework for Public Debt Policy and Public Debt Management in WAEMU Member States.